[Quick Explanation] How to Rotate MySQL's slow.log File

 SHOW GRANTS FOR 'flush'@'localhost';

-+------------------------------------------------- ----+ | Grants for flush@localhost | +------------------------------------ ----------------+ | GRANT RELOAD, PROCESS ON *.* TO `flush`@`localhost` | +------------- ---------------------------------------+ 1 row in set (0.04 sec)
++----------------------------------------------------+ | Grants for flush@localhost | +----------------------------------------------------+ | GRANT RELOAD, PROCESS ON *.* TO `flush`@`localhost` | +----------------------------------------------------+ 1 row in set (0.04 sec)

 vi /var/lib/mysql/.my.cnf

-○Edited content
+Editing content

-[client] user=flush password=[Password entered in 4.1.4.]
+[client] user=flush password=[password entered in 4.1.4.]

-Reopen log file
+Reopen the log file

 mysql --defaults-extra-file=/var/lib/mysql/.my.cnf -e "FLUSH SLOW LOGS;"